rlancer/AlgoliaRethinkDB/README.md

 At [Collaborizm](https://www.collaborizm.com) we use search all over our app.

-Initially we used pure ReQL to power our search features, as we grew this became problematic as RethinkDB does not support proper indexing for search.
+Initially we used pure ReQL to power our search features, but as we grew, this became problematic as RethinkDB does not support proper indexing for search.
-After evaluating a few technologies we went with Algolia, luckily implementing Algolia with RethinkDB was a breeze.
+After evaluating a few technologies, we went with Algolia.
+Luckily, implementing Algolia with RethinkDB was a breeze.

 This guide should provide the basic structure needed to hook up Algolia with RethinkDB.
-Leveraging realtime change feeds enables you to not worry about wiring up all the places where data is changed in your app.
+Leveraging realtime change feeds enables you to forget about wiring up all the places where data is changed in your app.
-Instead you simply let the change feed tell you when data is changed and you handle sending the changed data over to Algolia.
+Instead, you simply let the change feed tell you when data is changed and you send it over to Algolia.

 ### Running the code
 *Requires [Node.js](https://nodejs.org) v4.x or higher*